annafedele/mdef/docs/term2/Research Trip.md

 ![alt text](<../images/research_trip/Risorsa 17RT1.png>)

 I then handcrafted clay bones with hostile netural elements that I collected from the landscape surrounding the cottage, recreating a small natural setting that intimates not to approach or touch it.

+!!! danger ""

+    #### Reflection
+    Overall it was a very nice and interesting experience because I had the opportunity to explore another point of view of my project and to work with materials that I don't have available to me on a daily basis.
+The time factor was also important for me: for a week, time slowed down and I feel I had the chance to enjoy the activities we did more.

+    I must say, however, that I want to make a special point about food: in a week together we organised our meals in such a way that everyone cooked, and the majority tried their hand at recipes and dishes from their home countries.
+For me, food is what can bind people who come from different places, and it was very nice to see my companions cooking, learning from them, and helping each other.

 ![alt text](../images/research_trip/IMG_0640.jpg){: .image-45-size-left}
 ![alt text](../images/research_trip/IMG_0641.jpg){: .image-45-size-right}
 <br>